k0retux/fuddly/docs/source/data_manip.rst

       rnode.get_first_node_by_path('ex/data_group/len').to_bytes()

-- A :class:`framework.node.NodeInternalsCriteria` that match the internal attributes of interest of the nodes you want to retrieve and which are reachable from the current node.
-It is equivalent to calling :meth:`framework.node.Node.get_reachable_nodes` on the node and providing the parameter ``internals_criteria`` with your criteria object.
+- A :class:`fuddly.framework.node.NodeInternalsCriteria` that match the internal attributes of interest of the nodes you want to retrieve and which are reachable from the current node.
+It is equivalent to calling :meth:`fuddly.framework.node.Node.get_reachable_nodes` on the node and providing the parameter ``internals_criteria`` with your criteria object.
 A list will always be returned, either empty or containing the nodes of interest.

-- A :class:`framework.node.NodeSemanticsCriteria` that match the internal attributes of interest of the nodes you want to retrieve and which are reachable from the current node.
-It is equivalent to calling :meth:`framework.node.Node.get_reachable_nodes` on the node and providing the parameter ``semantics_criteria`` with the criteria object.
+- A :class:`fuddly.framework.node.NodeSemanticsCriteria` that match the internal attributes of interest of the nodes you want to retrieve and which are reachable from the current node.
+It is equivalent to calling :meth:`fuddly.framework.node.Node.get_reachable_nodes` on the node and providing the parameter ``semantics_criteria`` with the criteria object.
 A list will always be returned, either empty or containing the nodes of interest.